CVWRSM/wrims/README.build-eclipse.md

 > Regardless of the scope of the code change.
 This issue has been reported to the Eclipse buildship community
 > and is being tracked here: https://discuss.gradle.org/t/hotswapping-code-with-imported-gradle-project-fails/50387

-## 10. Debugging code changes for WRIMS
+## 10. Debugging/testing code changes for WRIMS
-Once the you have completed the above steps, the fastest way to push code changes to the dropin modules is using the Gradle run>updateInstallerDropins task or the run>updateAndRun task.
+Once you have completed the above steps and are able to run wrims from the build installer, the fastest way to push code changes to the dropin modules is using the Gradle run>updateInstallerDropins task or the run>updateAndRun task.

 ![](./README_images/eclipse_update_dropins.png)